DC Federal Healthcare Fraud Attorney

 - Falsifying personal information when applying for benefits

 If suspicious activity is detected, an investigation or inquiry may begin immediately.
 If an individual is the subject of a healthcare fraud investigation, it is important to seek legal counsel immediately.
-A DC federal healthcare fraud defense attorney can advise a client on his or her rights and try to help the client avoid incriminating missteps throughout the investigative and interrogative processes.
+A DC federal healthcare fraud defense attorney can advise a client on their rights and try to help the client avoid incriminating missteps throughout the investigative and interrogative processes.

 Medical Identity Theft

 A report provided by the National Healthcare Anti-Fraud Association (NHCAA) estimates that up to half a million people have fallen victim to medical identity theft.
-By failing to secure personal medical information, a person may find himself or herself with the details of another person’s medical history littering his or her own medical record.
+By failing to secure personal medical information, a person may find themselves with the details of another person’s medical history littering their own medical record.

 Healthcare Fraud Penalties